zpalmtree/r34-downloader/README.md

 ##### Arch based:
 `sudo pacman -S stack`

 Commands should be similar for other distributions.
-For windows, check the end of the readme.

 #### Clone the repository
 `git clone https://github.com/ZedPea/rule34-paheal-downloader.git`